Leonard Gilroy is vice president of government reform at Reason Foundation and senior managing director of Reason's Pension Integrity Project.

-Gilroy has a diversified background in policy research and implementation, with particular emphases on competition, government efficiency, transparency, accountability, and government performance.
-Gilroy has worked closely with legislators and elected officials in Texas, Arizona, Louisiana, New Jersey, Utah, Virginia, California and several other states and local governments in efforts to design and implement market-based policy approaches, improve government performance, enhance accountability in government programs, and reduce government spending.
+Gilroy has a diversified background in policy research and implementation, with particular emphasis on competition, government efficiency, transparency, accountability, and government performance.
+Gilroy has testified before Congress on several occasions and has testified on pension reform before the Arizona, Florida, Michigan, and Texas legislatures.
+Gilroy works closely with state and local elected officials across the country in efforts to design and implement market-based policy approaches, improve government performance, enhance accountability in government programs, and reduce government spending.

 Prior to joining Reason, Gilroy was a senior planner at a Louisiana-based urban planning consulting firm.
 He also worked as a research assistant at the Virginia Center for Coal and Energy Research at Virginia Tech.
 Gilroy earned a B.A. and M.A. in Urban and Regional Planning from Virginia Tech.

 The proposed hybrid plan is more expensive than the current pension under all scenarios.

 Unfunded PSPRS and ASRS liabilities make those pension systems more costly, pressuring government budgets.
 Paying down pension debt as fast as possible avoids interest costs and saves taxpayers money.

 Public pension changes of the magnitude being proposed should receive rigorous actuarial and risk analyses that ensure future generations’ interests are protected.

 Actuary highlights House Bill 55’s costs and risks to the Alaska Public Employees’ Retirement System

 Changes of the magnitude being proposed in Alaska House BIll 55 should receive rigorous actuarial and risk analyses that have not yet been conducted.

 The proposed Thrift Savings retirement plan in Senate Bill 553 reflects a high-quality public sector retirement plan design that incorporates best practices from national experience.